 We also are responsible for:

-- Transport and recycle or disposal of this waste.
+- Transporting and recycling or disposal of waste;

-- Store and dispose of abandoned vehicles removed by the boroughs
+- Storing and disposing of abandoned vehicles removed by the boroughs;